drimal/llm_manager/README.md

 A unified interface for interacting with multiple Large Language Model (LLM) providers using a consistent and scalable API.

-This package abstracts differences between model providers such as OpenAI, Anthropic, AWS Bedrock, Cohere, and Ollama.
+This package abstracts differences between model providers such as OpenAI, AWS Bedrock, and Ollama.
 It lets you write application code that is **provider-agnostic**, with support for both text and chat-style prompt formats.

 ---